wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
-= 8.1.1 =
+= 8.3.1 =
-* If you have enabled browscap.ini, please go to Statistics->Settings->browscap and download the browscap.ini file manually.
+* This is a security update release, please update as soon as possible.

 = 8.0 =
 * PHP 5.3 is now required for WP Statistics!
 DO NOT UPGRADE TO 8.0 IF YOU ARE RUNNING AN OLDER VERSION!